enderaaj15/ROS2/README_Assignment_9.md

 ## 🎯️ Function

 This assigment will demonstrate tf2 application for broadcasting static and dynamic frames.
 To demonstrate this, I designed a horizontal-axis wind turbine.
-The specifications ([Design Specifications of the Wind Turbine](#design-specifications-of-the-wind-turbine)) and frames ([Constructing Frames ](#constructing-frames)) of the turbine are detailed in the sections linked.
+The specifications [Design Specifications of the Wind Turbine](#design-specifications-of-the-wind-turbine) and frames [Constructing Frames ](#constructing-frames) of the turbine are detailed in the sections linked.

 In the launch folder, the **windturbine_dynamic_frames_tf2.launch.py** file launches all the frames nodes and RViz2.
 This is achieved through a hierarchy of linked files:

   → **windturbine_dynamic_frames_tf2.launch.py** (contains dynamic frames executables)
   → links to **windturbine_fixed_frame_tf2.launch.py** (contains static frames)
-  → links to **windturbine_base_tf2.launch.py** (contains the tower_base executable and the RViz executable)"
+  → links to **windturbine_base_tf2.launch.py** (contains the tower_base executable and the RViz executable)

 Additionally, a separate node was created to include all frames in 1 file **(turbine_rotating2.cpp)**.
 For this, just launch **turbine_rotating_tf2.launch.py** and it shows all frames in RViz2.